yhafid1/property-leads-api/README.md

 # DFW Property Leads API

-Real estate investment property aggregation and lead generation API for the dfw metroplex.
+A real estate investment property aggregation and lead generation API tool for the dfw metroplex.
 Automates the discovery of high-equity wholesale opportunities by aggregating county appraisal data and identifying motivated sellers.

 # Features